ember-learn/emberjs-contributors-workshop/virtual-machine/env-setup.md

 # Alternatives to running a project locally
 If you are unable to get the guides or website running on your computer, you can use an online VM/IDE to test out your work.
+Note that since Cloud9 environments are accessible by admins, no secrets/passwords/etc should be saved in them.
+Commit and push often!
+Cloud9 does not guarantee that instance state will be saved, and instances will be destroyed 24h after the workshop unless you have made special requests.

 ## Using cloud9
 Visit [AWS Cloud9](https://console.aws.amazon.com/) and log in with the credentials provided by your